Minnesota to New Mexico- by Chad Johnson

-Album Review by Joslyn Danielson
+Album review written by Joslyn Danielson Jan 2023

 Come Feb 2023, “From Minnesota To New Mexico” will become the 7th full album released by the prolific Midwest country-rock band, Chad Johnson and the Minnesota Transplants (MN-T’s for short).
 The 4-piece group is based out of Northfield, but brings in influences from around the world.
 The other three members are Andy Jaynes (drums) Kai Catudio (bass), and Jeenti Dutta (lead guitar).
 Chad is the only MN native in the band, with Transplants hailing from Colorado, Hawaii, and India respectively.
 They come together to create music that is a fresh taste of Americana, drawing on folk influences from their diverse backgrounds.

 The new album seems to be about a wandering man who is finding his roots in love and family.
 The lyrics include classic folk narratives about the simple things in life, as well as finding the joy and importance in them.
 Reminding the listener that no matter how far you travel, your core identity never leaves and that foundation makes you who you are.
 It is feel-good Americana music for the back road adventures and family bonfires.
 It’s songs about making memories with those you love, filled with nostalgia and positive inspiration for living life to the fullest… Songs to sing along to with your windows down.

 The musicality has a twangy, country-rock sound with a full band intensity.
 They use both electric and acoustic instruments over the course of the album.
 The main genre inspiration is americana/country, and blues/rock for the heavier songs.
 The driving beats and guitar solos are reminiscent of classic rock from the 70’s at times.
 Artists like Elton John, The Eagles, or Neil Young may have influence in this album, utilizing slower tempos yet maintaining intensity in the emotional vocals.